Burnaby Steelers

-The Grandview Steelers are a junior "B" ice hockey team based in Burnaby, British Columbia, Canada.
+The Burnaby Steelers are a Junior ice hockey team based in Burnaby, British Columbia.
 They are members of the Tom Shaw Conference of the Pacific Junior Hockey League (PJHL).
 The Steelers play their home games at Burnaby Winter Club.
-Aldo Bruno is the team's Vice-president and general manager.
-Stevan Matic is the team's head coach.
+Mike Moscone is the team's President.
+Aldo Bruno is the team's Vice-President and General Manager.
+Enio Sacilotto is the team's Head Coach, with Dave Wilkie and Drazen Bezic serving as Assistant Coaches.

 The Steelers joined the league in 1967 as an original WCJHL team.
 In its PJHL history, the team has won the Cyclone Taylor Cup twice, in 1994 and 2008.
 The Steelers have won the PJHL Championship twice, in 1994 and 2008.

 History

 The Grandview Junior Hockey Association was formed August 17, 1967 after acceptance into the West Coast Junior Hockey League.
 The Association was formed "to foster, improve and perpetuate a Junior Hockey Team in east Vancouver for players in that area".

-The original name of the team was Rowan’s Grandview Steelers, named after Ed Rowan, owner of Rowan Steel Ltd., who provided financial assistance to the community sponsored team.
-From day one, until the 2003-2004 season, the Steelers’ home games were played on the small ice at "Trout Lake Arena" attached to the Grandview Community Centre.
+The original name of the team was Rowan's Grandview Steelers, named after Ed Rowan, owner of Rowan Steel Ltd., who provided financial assistance to the community sponsored team.
+From day one, until the 2003–2004 season, the Steelers’ home games were played on the small ice at "Trout Lake Arena" attached to the Grandview Community Centre.
 The original colours adopted were black and orange.
-The current colours black and gold were adopted in the 1980-1981 season.
-They were the colours of that era’s Grandview Minor Hockey Association.
+The current colours black and gold were adopted in the 1980–1981 season.
+They were the colours of that era's Grandview Minor Hockey Association.
 Over many years, the largest percentage of Steelers players came from the Grandview Minor Hockey Association.

 Over time, the club found if difficult to remain a contender due to its mandate which was to take players primarily from Grandview while other clubs searched far and wide even to the extent of reaching out of province.
 There was also the difficulty of increasing operational costs within an era of Jr. B clubs trying to operate more on a Jr. A level while the rink the Steelers were mandated to play in did not accommodate enough fans to help pay the bills.

 Louis and Yvonne Szendrei took over the running of the club when in 1980-1981; Louis became President/Governor of the Grandview Steelers.
 Prior to that, Louis was President of the Grandview Minor Hockey Association.
 Since that time, Louis has noted the foregoing difficulties but despite them, has enjoyed numerous successes that include going all the way.
 The Steelers were the 1993-1994 Provincial Champions.
 The Steelers, under coach Aldo Bruno, were the 1999-2000 Provincial Finalists having achieved 2nd place and Aldo was named Coach of the Year that season.